Knight-Swift Transportation Holdings (KNX) Q3 2017 Results - Earnings Call Transcript

 Kevin P. Knight - Knight-Swift Transportation Holdings, Inc.

 On the Swift side, Tom, I would just say if you go back about two years, Swift is down about 1,500 trucks in that two year period.
 A chunk of those came in the last couple of quarters as we were working through the merger, which was disappointing.
-You know, I would have been hopeful that Swift would have done a better job in that area during the transition period.
+I would have been hopeful that Swift would have done a better job in that area during the transition period.
 But as I said earlier, I think we've got it stabilized.
 We've done some things recently that are just starting to come online that are going to be benefits for our drivers.
 We increased driver pay, we've increased student pay, and we're doing a couple of other things that I'd rather not mention at this particular time that I do believe is going to help us in the driver recruiting area.
 So, you know, from that perspective, I'm hoping that at Swift we can remain flat, but a big part of that too, Tom, is going to be as we work through their book of business.
 And I would say that about 50% of what Swift does is good and about 20% of what Swift does is okay, and I would say about 30% of what Swift does probably doesn't really work.

-Now, the fact of the matter is I think we can work through most of that over the coming quarters especially with the freight environment that we have.
+Now, the fact of the matter is I think we can work through most of that over the coming quarters, especially with the freight environment that we have.
 So, hopefully, we will be able to work through that without having to take a step backward as far as our truck count is concerned.
 So those are my comments on Swift, Tom.

 Thomas Wadewitz - UBS Securities LLC